Table of contents

 Things to Consider Before Choosing Warmy.io

 Warmy.io is an easy-to-use inbox warm-up tool, especially for beginners.
 But depending on your needs, you might run into a few limitations.
+If you only send a few emails per day, a warm-up tool like Warmy.io may not be necessary.

 Here’s what you should ask yourself first: